2023 Food Tour of Hokkaido Japan

-The 2022 Food Tour of Hokkaido Japan is the latest in the range of our frequently commended Food Tours.
+The 2023 Food Tour of Hokkaido Japan is the latest in the range of our frequently commended Food Tours.
 This 13-day Japan Food Tour is staged on an island of Hokkaido.
 Hokkaido is becoming very popular among serious Japan lovers as the next ‘it’ destination, but is still full of untapped gems.
-In addition to our excellent local guide, the tour will be accompanied by JttE owners Col Beardmore and Yuki Takano.

 Early pioneers began farming in Hokkaido in the 16th century.
 However, it was a government policy to develop Hokkaido as a source of primary production in the 19th century when broadacre rice production, cattle grazing, dairy farming and vegetable horticulture started on a large scale.
 Hokkaido also has abundant high-quality seafood being surrounded by the rich arctic and subarctic waters of the Sea of Japan, the Sea of Okhotsk and the Pacific Ocean.
 The indigenous people of Hokkaido, the Ainu, add a fascinating and distinct culture to the island.

-The Hokkaido Tours for 2022, including a Food Tour of Hokkaido Japan, samples Hokkaido’s original wagyu brand, Shiraoi beef, a great range of seafood, dairy products, and wine and whisky.
+The 2023 Food Tour of Hokkaido Japan, samples Hokkaido’s original wagyu brand, Shiraoi beef, a great range of seafood, dairy products, and wine and whisky.
 The tour covers a variety of culinary styles from street food and Sapporo’s famous ramen to Michelin-starred restaurants, to name just a few.
 It is not just an “eatathon” either.
 You will experience a couple of unique nature walks, mochi pounding, fishing, harvesting, cooking with the fishermen’s wives in a fishing village, the fascinating cities of Hakodate and Sapporo, green rolling hills and much more.

 Day 1: Arrival in Sapporo

 On your arrival in Sapporo's New Chitose Airport or JR Sapporo Station, you will meet a Journey to the East guide who will escort you to your hotel.
-After a good night’s sleep, you will be ready to start the first full day of your 2022 Food Tour of Hokkaido Japan.
-Although Hokkaido is known for its abundant snow, great skiing, and freezing winters, our food tour travels during the pleasant early autumn of September.
-On average, the temperatures range from approximately 10°C (50°F) overnight to a maximum of approximately 22°C (72°F) during the day.
+After a good night’s sleep, you will be ready to start the first full day of your 2023 Food Tour of Hokkaido Japan.
+Although Hokkaido is known for its abundant snow, great skiing, and freezing winters, our food tour travels in early summer, the best season in Hokkaido.
+On average, the temperatures range from approximately 12°C (54°F) overnight to a maximum of approximately 22°C (72°F) during the day.

 Day 2: Shiraoi & Noboribetsu

 The first stop today is the brand-new National Ainu Museum which will create a grand foundation about Hokkaido's history.
 You don't wait long for your first culinary experience, the premium wagyu beef brand called Shiraoi Beef.
-The BBQ Shiraoi Beef lunch is at a farm restaurant on top of the hill overlooking the lush green paddocks.
+The BBQ Shiraoi Beef lunch is at a farm restaurant.
 After lunch, we head for Noboribetsu hot springs which generate some 10,000 tons of hot water a day.
 Here your guide will take you on the Jigokudani (Hell Valley) Nature Walk, an interesting walk where you can observe intermittently erupting geysers along the path.
 Tonight's accommodation is a high class traditional ryokan (Japanese-style inn), where you will sleep on futon bedding in a tatami mat room.
 You will experience your first onsen and kaiseki dinner on the tour tonight.
 Kaiseki cuisine is an exquisite multi-course banquet of seasonal local foods served in a traditional Japanese setting.
 A very fitting introduction to this food tour of Hokkaido!

 Day 3: Toyoura & Yakumo